Delete or restore user mailboxes in Exchange Online

-The command will return an error stating that the mailbox couldn't be found, which verifies that the mailbox was deleted.
+The command returns an error stating that the mailbox couldn't be found, which verifies that the mailbox was deleted.

-If you permanently deleted the user mailbox, verify that the user mailbox isn't still showing up in the Azure active directory recycle bin.
+If you permanently deleted the user mailbox, verify that the user mailbox isn't still showing up in the recycle bin in Azure AD.

 Restore a user mailbox